Unit tests#

 outcome: INVALID

-Now, every input file matching the glob unit/validator/valid_*.in
+Now, every input file matching the glob unit/validator/valid_*.in will be considered a valid input

-and every input file matching the glob unit/validator/invalid_*.in
+and every input file matching the glob unit/validator/invalid_*.in will be considered an invalid input.

-To check the tests are working properly, let's create the following files in the unit/validator
+To check the tests are working properly, let's create the following files in the unit/validator directory:

-, you should see all the three tests passing if the validator
+Now, when you run rbx unit, you should see all the three tests passing if the validator

 is implemented correctly, and we should see failures if the validator does not behave as expected.